EcoFireGit/ecofire_prototype/documentation.md

 The feature displays or selects the  task in the series that is due next.

 #### Key Rules
-Each job has an array of tasks that belongs to it
+Each job has an array of tasks that belong to it
 Each job has a nextTaskId field that shows the next task After a job is created, the first task is set as next task by default Marking a current task as complete, BE selects the first incomplete and active task in the tasks array as the next task